Nation Radio East Yorkshire: Networked Presenters

+As Nation Radio Yorkshire, local programming is broadcast from 6am to 1pm and 3pm to 7pm Monday to Friday.
+The rest of the time it takes networked programming from Nation Radio UK, with opt-outs for news, sport, travel and weather updates.
+During local programming, the station plays a separate playlist to Nation Radio UK.

 Technical

 Transmission

 The station broadcasts on 99.8 MHz FM.
 Its transmission area covers the City of Kingston upon Hull and the neighbouring towns of Beverley, Driffield and Goole in East Yorkshire and Barton-upon-Humber in North Lincolnshire – from a transmitter mast on top of the Humber Bridge's north pier.
-KCFM is also available via DAB, launching on that platform in October 2016.
-In early 2019 KCFM moved DAB multiplexes from the Lincolnshire multiplex to Bauer's Humberside multiplex offering a better fit with its FM distribution, albeit only in mono owing to space limitations.
+KCFM was also available via DAB, launched on that platform in October 2016.
+In early 2019, KCFM moved DAB multiplexes from the Lincolnshire multiplex to Bauer's Humberside multiplex offering a better geographical fit with its FM distribution, albeit available only in mono due to limitations of capacity on the mux.

 Studios

 A purpose built studio complex was constructed at "Planet House" on Hedon Road in Hull.
 Studio Design was carried out by Bob Corn of the Corn Tarrant Partnership – Technical Installation by Radio Studio Services – which is headed up by Richard Lawley.
-The station is now based at Parkgate House, Hesslewood Country Office Park, Hessle.
+The station has no local studios or office with shows done from home studios.

 Branding

-KCFM's first jingle package were re-sings of a KVIL package produced by radio ident company TM Studios in Dallas, Texas, USA.
-A custom made news jingle was also commissioned.

-In late 2010, KCFM aired new jingles made by the UK based jingle company S2Blue.
-The station's last jingle package was produced by Audio Sweets and matched the rest of the Lincs FM group of stations.
+Nation Radio Yorkshire currently airs a composite jingle package, which was also made for the other Nation-branded stations, produced by Ignite Jingles and TM Studios.